gabrielfougeron/choreo/README.md

 pyodide build && cp ./dist/choreo-0.2.0-cp311-cp311-emscripten_3_1_32_wasm32.whl ./choreo_GUI/python_dist/choreo-0.2.0-cp311-cp311-emscripten_3_1_32_wasm32.whl
 ```

-## Want to start finding new solutions, no installation needed?

-Check out the online in-browser GUI: https://gabrielfougeron.github.io/choreo/

 ## Power up the GUI solver with the CLI backend
 Using clang or gcc as a C compiler, the single-threaded CLI solver is about 3 times faster that the wasm in-browser GUI solver.
-In addition,
-several independant single-threaded solvers can be launched simultaneously using a single command.
+In addition, several independent single-threaded solvers can be launched simultaneously using a single command.

-To do so, follow these steps:
+To use the CLI backend, follow these steps:

-- Clone this repository.
-- Create and activate the correct conda environment.
-- Compile the Cython part of the library.
+- Install the package
-- In the GUI, setup a Workspace on your computer.
+- In the GUI, define a workspace folder under `Play => Workspace => Setup Workspace`
+- Every time the workspace is reloaded under `Play => Workspace => Reload Workspace` **or** every time a new initial state is generated in the GUI, a new configuration file `choreo_config.json` is written to disk.
-- In `./scripts/GUI_in_CLI.py`, set the variable `Workspace_folder` to the path of your Workspace.
+- In the command line, run the installed script as `choreo_GUI_in_CLI -f /path/to/workspace/folder/`
-- Execute the script : `python ./scripts/GUI_in_CLI.py`

 ## Online documentation